Update 2020 03 17: There is now a 12 minute YouTube video explaining how ParEvo works here

 Facilitator updates guidance to participants

-This may or may not be needed, depending on participants previous behavior and the need to introduce any new information about the imagined “surrounding context”
+This may or may not be needed at the beginning of each new iteration, depending on participants previous behavior and the need to introduce any new information about the imagined “surrounding context”

 Participants add new contributions

-All participants are asked to look at each of the developing storylines and choose one which they would like to extend with a second contribution of their own.
+At the beginning of each new iteration all participants are asked to look at each of the developing storylines and choose one which they would like to extend with a new contribution of their own.
 Each participant can only make one contribution, to one existing storyline, per iteration.
 But with each new iteration, they can change their mind about which storyline they now want to contribute to.
 As above, their text contribution could be a good, bad or neutral development, as seen from any stakeholder’s perspective.
-Participants could choose to add to any previous contribution, made by others or by themselves.
+Participants can choose to add to any previous contribution, made by others or by themselves.
 As before, these contributions are anonymous.

 Previously I had thought that fast iterations would be a good thing, making fewer time demands on participants and delivering results sooner than later.
 But a paper by Bernstein et al ( 2018) titled “How Intermittent Breaks in Interaction Improve Collective Intelligence.” suggests otherwise, that delays between iterations might be beneficial.